davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ↩ [*Proposal*][proposal]

-## Why does "always" rebuild unconditionally?
+## Why have a manual "always" option instead of a "when-needed" mode?
-[rationale-unconditional]: #why-does-always-rebuild-unconditionally
+[rationale-unconditional]: #why-have-a-manual-always-option-instead-of-a-when-needed-mode

-Rebuilding unconditionally avoids the complexity associated with an automatic build-std mechanism while still being useful for users of tier three targets.
+Always using a locally-built standard library avoids the complexity associated with an automatic build-std mechanism while still being useful for users of tier three targets.
 By leaving an automatic mechanism for a later stage, fewer of the technical challenges of build-std need to be addressed all at once.

 Having an opt-in mechanism initially, such as `build-std = "always"`, allows for early issues with build-std to be ironed out without potentially affecting more